ZygalM1S1U/Mir_Appender/README.md

 ### Prerequisites

 This current version does not have the configurator ready yet.
-So you will need GCC and make.
+So you will need GCC, make, and CMake.

 ```
-GCC & make
+GCC, make, and CMake
 ```

 ### Installing